-1) Learndirect Scotland (Lds) to promote their learning centres and other resources to the sector particularly for rural employers.

-2) SFC to provide support to FE Colleges to reach out to rural employers.

-3) Liaise with SQA, SFC and Lds over the scope for developing distance learning materials for the sector and appropriate supports for distance learning.
+- 1) Liaise with HIE, Learndirect Scotland (Lds) and North of Scotland Colleges to promote and maximise the use of rural learning centres and other resources to the sector particularly for rural employers online training. - 2) For Learndirect Scotland to promote their learning bites scheme and training partnerships to the sector particularly for rural SME employers. - 3) SFC to provide support to FE Colleges to reach out to rural employers. - 4) Liaise with SQA (AB), SFC and Lds over the scope for developing distance learning materials for the sector and appropriate supports for distance learning.

-4) Learning Networks work with employers in their area to support the availability of and access to e-learning options.
+5) Learning Networks work with employers and other stakeholders (e.g. LdS, HIE) in their area to support the availability of and access to e-learning options.